ellakoa/postcard-poem/content/posts/wrapped-in-chains.md

 ---
 title: Wrapped in Chains
+description: >-
-description: "Grain Napoleonic Tower stands defiant where the River Medway meets the Thames.
+  Grain Napoleonic Tower stands defiant where the River Medway meets the Thames.
   Built as part of a defence system to protect from a perceived French naval attack.
 It was added to and used during both world wars.
 The massive chain once used in defence across the estuary is wrapped around the tower slowly rusting away.

-The Tower stands alone battling the elements. "
+  Today the tower stands alone, the only battle it faces is a battle against the elements.
 collection: Places
 aspect: landscape
 image: /img/beyond-pebbles-face-kingsdown.jpg